The Summer in the Lab internship program is open to EPFL regular Bachelor’s students who express high interest for research. Applicants must:

 - Your motivation, interests and expectations in undertaking a research internship at EPFL

-- Your ambition: describe your future professional and personal objectives and mention if you have a potential interest in a research career
+- Your ambition: describe your future professional and personal objectives and explain why you have a potential interest in a research career

-In case you already have an agreed project with an EPFL professor, please describe the project in detail instead of providing your choice of laboratories.
+In case you already have an agreed project with an EPFL professor, please describe the project in detail instead of providing a choice of labs.